 LED Strobe Controller features

-- Triggering modes, can suitable for various work environment
+- Triggering modes, suitable for various work environments.

-- Wide input voltage range from 12V DC to 48V DC, easy for using the DC power supply on the machine
+- Wide input voltage range from 12V DC to 48V DC, easy for using with the DC power supply on the machine.

 - LEDs can be overdriven to increase the intensity.
 Please note you need a 48V powersource to overdrive a 24V ledlight.

 - Wide trigger pulse width setting: 10μs ~1023ms can be set.

 - Max current 2A constant output.
 4A transient mode.